-• Overalignment of execution regions and input sections on page 8-56.
+• Overalignment of execution regions and input sections on page 8-58.

-L6335W ARM interworking code in <objname>(<secname>) may contain invalid tailcalls to ARM non-interworking code.
+ARM interworking code in <objname>(<secname>) may contain invalid tailcalls to ARM non-interworking code.

 The compiler is able to perform tailcall optimization for improved code size and performance.
 However, there is a problematic sequence for Architecture 4T code where a Thumb IW function calls (by a veneer) an ARM IW function, which tailcalls an ARM not-IW function.
 The return from the ARM not-IW function can pop the return address off the stack into the PC instead of using the correct BX instruction.
-The linker can warn of this situation and report the above warning.
+The linker can detect this situation and report this warning.